 In the previous post, we have read about the administrative and economic reforms during the period of Lord Curzon.
-We have seen that all the reforms were having the objective to suppress Nationalistic feeling among people and to appease people.
+We have seen that all the reforms were having the objective to suppress Nationalistic feelings among people and to appease people.

 Here in this post, we shall read the Foreign Policy of Lord Curzon.